-19th annual UCI Health Regional Burn Center survivor’s summer picnic fosters support and community for patients and loved ones
+19th annual UCI Health Regional Burn Center summer picnic fosters support, community

 Picnics, support groups play a critical role in one’s recovery from severe burns